Jalpa de Méndez

-Jalpa de Méndez is a city in Jalpa de Méndez Municipality located in the north of the state of Tabasco, Mexico.
+Jalpa de Méndez is a city in Jalpa de Méndez Municipality located in the north of the Mexican state of Tabasco, Mexico.
 It is considered part of the Chontal Maya region of the state, known for its production of decorated dried gourds traditionally used for drinking chocolate and cured meats.
 Although there is some oil production and tourism, its main economic activity is agriculture, producing cacao, coconut and livestock.

 The city

 The city of Jalpa de Méndez is 35 km from the state capital of Villahermosa with a population of about 13,330.
 The settlement has its beginnings as a village during the Mayan period.
 Since early in the colonial period, it has been the seat of government for the surrounding communities.
 Today, the city is the seat for a municipality of the same name, with the municipal, state and federal government offices principally located here.
 Its main economic activities are agriculture, livestock, fishing, commerce, services and tourism.

 The historic center of the city is marked by the Parque Central or Central Park, which is a plaza with gardens with palm, almond and pine trees as well as other ornamental plants.
 There is a fountain in the center which is shaped as decorated gourd, the typical handcraft of the area.

 The San Francisco de Asís Church is next to the plaza in the center of the city.
 It was restored recently.
 The church's facade is Neoclassical made of sandstone flanked by two bell towers.
 The interior is single nave with two main sections and a cupola in the center of the roof.
 One of the decorative features of the church is five doves in different colors, which symbolize five continents.
 In front of the church is a wide atrium with benches, lights and garden areas along with fountain which used to be a baptismal font.

 The Coronel Gregorio Méndez Magaña House Museum is the former residence of the leader of Tabasco forces that defeated the French at the Battle of Jahuactal.
 The house is constructed of brick with a wood roof.
 Although the structure has been reconstructed several times, it still maintains its original look.
 In 1984, the building was reopened as a museum with six halls where items such as arms, drawings, photographs, oil paintings, historical documents and the coronel's personal belongings are displayed.